vianabcc/avec-test-web-scraper/README.md

 module.exports = {
   establishment: 'SALAO_DE_BELEZA',
   location: 'São Paulo',
+  quantity: 30
 }
 ```
-  The results will be available in the directory */response*
+  The data will be available in the directory */response* in a *.json* file.
+The images downloaded will be in the directory */response/img*.